-The oil in the automatic transmission should not be changed but the oil level should be checked every 10 000 km (6000 miles).
-The filler pipe with graduated dipstick is to be found under the bonnet just in front of the cowl.

-N.B.
-The dipstick has different graduation marks for a warm and cold transmission.
-When the oil level is being checked, the car should be standing level.
-With the engine idling in position P, the level should be between the upper and lower graduation marks on the dipstick.
-When toppingup is necessary, use only special oil for automatic transmissions, type A. up is necessary, use only oil ATF, Type F. If this is not available, use Type A or
+The oil level in the automatic transmission should be checked every 10,000 km (6000 miles).
+Under the bonnet (hood) at the rear of the engine there is a marked dipstick located in the filler tube.
+Note that the dipstick has different marks for a hot and cold transmission.
+The oil level should be checked with the car on level ground.
+With the engine idling in position "P", the level should be between the upper and lower graduation marks on the dipstick.
+If topping up is required, oil under the designation Automatic Transmission Fluid, Type F, should be used.
+If this oil is not available, use Type A or Dexron.

-Dexron.